w3f/General-Grants-Program/grants/speculative/bit-country.md

 * Created a Tech Edu Startup from inception to growth that has 300 new enrollments every year with a customer base across 8 countries.
 * Bsc in Computer Science at Univerity of Auckland.
 (Top 1 in writing compiler subject)

 Justin Pham
-* Created blockchain job-ready programme for the tech education business in 2018
+* Created blockchain job-ready programme for Industry Connect in 2018
 * A Substrate & Rust programmer, full-stack developer
 * Delivered https://industryconnect.io from inception and get involved in writing whitepaper of Thunder.Unversity
 * 8 years hands-on coding experience.
-* Bsc in Computer Science at Univerity of Auckland.
+* Bsc Software Development at Auckland University of Technology

+Software Development and Information Science (Machine Learning / AI)

 Shannon Christie
 * Led the development of Bit.Country to current stage with 100 active pilot users.